achael/achael.github.io/_pages/simulating.md

 In [Chael+ 2023](https://arxiv.org/abs/2307.06372), I examined how we can use polarized images from the EHT to infer the direction of electromagnetic energy flow close to the horizon.
 Looking at analytic models and simulations, I found that the handedness of the polarization spiral around the black hole in M87 encodes the direction of energy flow; the [EHT's polarized image](https://iopscience.iop.org/article/10.3847/2041-8213/abe71d) indicates that energy is flowing out from close to the central black hole.
 The techniques developed in this analysis could be used on future, more sensitive observations to conclusively determine if the jet in M87 is powered by the [Blandford-Znajek](https://academic.oup.com/mnras/article/179/3/433/962905) mechanism and to measure the spin of the black hole.

-In [Chael+ 2017](https://arxiv.org/abs/1704.05092), I updated to `KORAL` to evolve a population of nonthermal electrons in space, time, and energy in parallel with the thermal fluid.
+I actively develop new simulation techniques to more accurately explore the extreme spacetime and plasma environments around black holes In [Chael+ 2017](https://arxiv.org/abs/1704.05092), I updated to `KORAL` to evolve a population of nonthermal electrons in space, time, and energy in parallel with the thermal fluid.
 This represents the first time that _spectral_ resolution of electron distributions is possible in grid-based accretion simulations.
 My current work is focused on extending this method to realistic presciptions for electron acceleration and running the first global 3D simulations of black hole accretion including the spectral evolution of electrons.
 This method will open up new ground in understanding the nonthermal jet emission in M87 and nonthermal infrared and X-ray flares in Sgr A*.

+In [Chael+ 2024](https://arxiv.org/abs/2404.01471), I developed a new method that better couples the force-free, highly magnetized jet region in simulations with the accretion disk.
+This technique solves a persistent problem in black hole simulations that usually requires codes to inject artifical mass into the jet; by applying this method to long-duration, 3D simulations of jets and outflows, we will explore jet launching, acceleration, and emission from horizon to large scales.

 {% include video id="i4E6mnnZvIk" provider="youtube" %}